Drugs are latest treatment development for people with HIV.

 It’s important to note that drugs like Delstrigo and Pifeltro can’t cure HIV — there is no cure at the moment.
 That being said, adhering to an antiretroviral therapy regimen, which involves taking a combination of these kinds of drugs, can allow HIV-positive people to lead healthy lives.

 Antiretroviral therapy has been responsible for the significant drop in HIV- and AIDs-related deaths since the epidemic’s height.
-Additionally, in 2017, the Centers for Disease Control and Prevention (CDC) announced that by strictly adhering to antiretroviral therapy, people with HIV can achieve an “undetectable” viral count, meaning that they effectively cannot transmit the virus to sexual partners.
+Additionally, in 2017, the announced that by strictly adhering to antiretroviral therapy, people with HIV can achieve an “undetectable” viral count, meaning that they effectively cannot transmit the virus to sexual partners.

 HIV has certainly taken its toll over the decades.
-The World Health Organization (WHO) reports that more than 70 million people have been infected with the virus and 35 million have died of HIV-related illnesses since the start of the epidemic in the 1980s.
+The reports that more than 70 million people have been infected with the virus and 35 million have died of HIV-related illnesses since the start of the epidemic in the 1980s.

 Hwang added that now is an “exciting time to have these new medications available,” and that there is a “strong pipeline coming forward” of continued innovations in HIV treatment.